When to visit

 Magnolia Hall was constructed in 1858 by Thomas Henderson, a wealthy merchant, planter and cotton broker.
 The home is one of the finest examples in Natchez of the Greek Revival style.
 The name of the house was inspired by the plaster magnolia blossoms incorporated into the design of the parlor ceiling.
 During a bombardment of Natchez during the Civil War, a shell hit the soup tureen in Magnolia Hall's kitchen.
 The Natchez Garden Club now owns Magnolia Hall and has restored it.
 Rooms on the main floor are filled with mid-nineteenth century antiques, while rooms on the upper floors contain a costume collection complete with crinolines, corsets and mannequins dressed in pre-war clothing.

-Guided tours are offered Tuesday-Saturday between 10 a.m. and 3 p.m.
+45 minutes guided tours are offered daily, all year round, between 10 a.m. (firs tour) and 2 p.m. (last tour).

 215 South Pearl Street, Natchez